An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: (Anti-)BRST symmetries: basic brackets

-Ultimately, we have to compute the anticommutator between the eight terms of the relevant part of $Q_b$ and the two terms of the mode expansion of $\psi (x, t)$ (cf. (23)) that are written in terms of operators $b^\alpha (k)$ and $(d^\alpha)^\dagger (k).$
+It will be noted that we have {\it not} written operators $a_i$ in the normal ordered form and maintained the order as they have appeared (because the relevant part of $Q_b$ is still not in the quadratic form).
+Ultimately, we have to compute the anticommutator between the eight terms of the relevant part of $Q_b$ and the two terms of the mode expansion of $\psi (x, t)$ [cf. (15)] that are written in terms of operators $b^\alpha (k)$ and $(d^\alpha)^\dagger (k).$